Jumner/obsidian/Calculus/Vectors/Unit 1/Vectors.md

 > Angle between 2 closest marks.
 Example, N 30 deg E -> Start at north go 30 degrees towards east
 #### Tail to tail
 > The angle between 2 vector placed tail to tail
+> This value is negative if the vector is clockwise relative to the other vector
 ## Equal / Equivilent vectors
 Vectors are equal when their [[#Direction|Directions]] and [[#Magnitude|Magnitudes]] are equal
 ## Opposite vectors